scranton/tsb-demo/README.md

 # Tetrate Service Bridge (TSB) Demo

-Shows TSB using Istio Bookinfo application across two GKE clusters in different regions and a TSB Tier1 Gateway deployed in a third GKE cluster and region.
+Shows TSB using Istio Bookinfo application across two Kubernetes clusters in different regions and a TSB Tier1 Gateway deployed in a third Kubenetes cluster and region.
+Scripts can currently work with any combination of GKE and AKS.
+AWS EKS to be added soon.

 ## Requirements

 Tooling

-* gcloud
+* gcloud cli
+* az cli
 * kubectl
 * jq
 * tctl